 Recommended annually for all sexually active women 25 years and younger by some authorities, and only for those at increased risk by others.
 Both men and women at risk should be tested at other times if participating in unprotected intercourse or having symptoms.
 Testing can be done via urine in men and women and/ or with a cervical swab in women.
 For more information click here.

 Any sexually active person can get syphilis through unprotected vaginal, anal, or oral sex.
 Have an honest and open talk with your health care provider and ask whether you should be tested for syphilis or other STDs.
-You should get tested regularly for syphilis if you are pregnant, are a man who has sex with men, have HIV infection, and/or have partner(s) who have tested positive for syphilis.
-Testing is done via blood.
-For more information on Syphilis click here
+You should get tested regularly for syphilis if you are pregnant, are a man who has sex with men, have HIV infection, and/or have

 Human papillomavirus (HPV) can cause serious health problems, including genital warts and certain cancers.
 However, in most cases, HPV goes away on its own before causing any health problems.

 Testing is done on women through pap smear screenings; HPV tests are done automatically with certain pap abnormalities and can be ordered for women over 30 choosing to be screened every 5 years.
 There is no routinely utilized test for males.
-For more information on HPV infections click here
+For more information on HPV infections click here.

 Symptomatic testing: sample can be obtained from drainage from sores/vesicles on the skin.
 Asymptomatic testing: blood test available for antibodies against Type I and Type II herpes, however, results are difficult to interpret, can be inaccurate and do not accurately distinguish between new and prior infections.
 Not routinely done.
-For more information on Herpes infections click here
+For more information on Herpes infections click here.

 Spread through sexual contact as well as exposure to infected blood.
 Most individuals received the Hepatitis B vaccination series as children, if not it is recommended that all individuals be vaccinated.
 Testing is done via blood.
+Spread mostly through exposure to infected blood; less frequently spread by sexual contact.
+Testing is done via blood.
+For more information on Hepatitis C infections click here.
+Hepatitis B

 Hepatitis C